pagkly/Zed/Investopedia4/Ledger Balance Definition.md

 ## How Ledger Balances Works

 The ledger balance is updated at the end of the business day after all transactions are approved and processed.
-Banks calculate this balance after posting all transactions, such as deposits, interest income, wire transfers that go both in or out, cleared checks, cleared [[credit card]](https://www.investopedia.com/terms/c/creditcard.asp) or debit transactions, and any correction of errors.
+Banks calculate this balance after posting all transactions, such as deposits, interest income, wire transfers that go both in or out, cleared checks, cleared [[credit card]](https://www.investopedia.com/terms/c/creditcard.asp) or debit transactions, and any [[Correction|correction]] of errors.
 It represents the existing balance on an account at the onset of the next business day.

 Processing delays related to pending deposits can occur because the bank must first receive funds from the financial institution of the person or business who issued the check, wire transfer, or another form of payment.
 Once the money has been transferred, the money is made accessible to the account holder.